-\item[(ii)] In an incomplete resolution, the relevant section that vanishes at codimension two goes like $O(s)$, where $s$ is a locally one-to-one coordinate holomorphic in $z'$, and $s=0$ is the codimension-two singularity.
+\item[(ii)] In an incomplete resolution, the relevant section that vanishes at codimension two goes like $O(s)$, where $s$ is a local coordinate holomorphic in $z'$, and $s=0$ is the codimension-two singularity.
 In this case, although the number of blow-ups required to resolve it is the same as that to resolve the nearby generic codimension-one singularities, the intersection matrix of the exceptional curves at $s=0$ is not the same as the generic one determined by the Cartan matrix of $H$ (nor that of $G$), but turns out to be a curious non-Dynkin diagram with some nodes having self-intersections $-\frac32$.

 \item[(iii)] In the first three examples of Table \ref{halfhyper} studied in \cite{MT} and \cite{KMT}, $\frac32$ is the length square of the weight vector of the representations to which the half-hypermultiplets belong.
 It was confirmed that although the intersection matrix was not the (minus of the) Cartan matrix of $G$, the exceptional curves at $s=0$ formed an extremal ray that could span all the weights of the relevant pseudo-real representation of the half-hypermultiplets.